geoscixyz/em/content/geophysical_surveys/dcr/data.rst

 .. topic:: Purpose

-   To show how measured voltages are converted to apparent resistivity and plotted as a sounding curve or as a pseudo-section
+   To show how measured voltages are converted to apparent resistivity and plotted as a sounding curve or as a pseudo-section.

-In a general DC resistivity survey (:numref:`dcr_Schlumberger_array`), one electrode, :math:`A`, is the positive side of a current source, and the other electrode, :math:`B`, is the negative side.
-The current into each electrode is equal, but of opposite sign.
+A general DC resistivity survey setup is outlined in (:numref:`dcr_Schlumberger_array`).
+A current generator is attached to the :math:`A`, (positive) and :math: `B` (negative)electrodes and a current of magnitude :math:`I` is injected.
+M and N are the potential electrodes.
+The nominclature for referring to the distance between any two electrodes is denoted by r with appropriate subscripts.
+The electrodes can be deployed anywhere on the surface of the earth or inside and they do not have to be co-linear.

 .. figure:: ./images/DCR_Gradient-Schlumberger_Array.svg
 	:name: dcr_Schlumberger_array
 	:align: right
 	:figwidth: 50%

-	A general 4 electrode DC resistivity array.
-A and B are the current electrodes while M and N are the potential electrodes.
+	The measured voltages constitute the data.
 Distances between the electrodes are used to calculate the geometry factor and apparent resistivity discussed below.

 Measured potential differences
 ------------------------------
-Given these 2 current (source) electrodes, the measured voltage, which is the difference in potential at the two receiver electrodes M and N, is the superposition of the effects from the current source and current sink.
-The flow of currents between the current electrodes causes charges to build up on interfaces between regions of differing conductivity, as discussed on the :ref:`DC Resistivity: Physics page <dcr_physics>`.
-The total potential difference that we measure is the sum of the potentials due to all of the accumulated charges.
+The flow of currents in the ground cause charges to be built up on  interfaces between regions of differing conductivity Link :ref:`DC Resistivity: Physics page <dcr_physics>`.
+These charges contribute to the measured potential differences.

-In a uniform halfspace, where the only interface is between the air and the earth, the measured potential difference is given by the following expression:
+In a uniform halfspace, the measured potential difference is given by the following expression:

 .. math::